sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ![hijack.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/hijack.png)

 The first step is setting up the ECS.
-First, launch an EC2 with the ECS optimized AMI.
+First, launch an EC2 with the ECS-optimized AMI.
 Next, attach the default ECS role to the instance, and finally add the following script to the user data.

 ```
 #!/bin/bash